Brian Dooreck MD

 This diet has limitations that require time, energy, and cost.

-The science and studies strongly support recommendations for healthy eating and for gradual, safe weight loss.
-The science does not support restrictions based on the type of blood at this time.
+The science and studies strongly support recommendations for healthy eating and gradual, safe weight loss.
+The science does not support restrictions based on the type of blood.
 But, if that is what it takes for you to eat healthily—then do it.

 Personally